Simon Racaza

 Racaza graduated from Seton Hall University with a degree in Business Management Information Systems.
-He currently works as an agent for the Department of Homeland Security.
+He formerly worked as an agent for the Department of Homeland Security with the Federal Air Marshal Service.
 He is also a double Grand Master in the USPSA.
 Racaza is part of Team Limcat, a team of professional competitive shooters sponsored by the company of the same name.
 Limcat even designed a gun specifically for Racaza, called the Razorcat Racing Gun.

 During one episode of the second season of the show, Racaza appeared with Blake Miguez as trainers for one of the challenges.